heimanchan/Paradise-City-Full-Stack-Project/README.md

   ...
 }
 ```
 After logged in, users can leave a review for a listing as well as giving ratings.
 The average ratings of the listing will be calculated immediately rounding down to one decimal place.
-Half star will be rendered if the decimal digit is greater than or equal to 0.5 .
 ![review](./readme/spot_review.gif)

 ## User Profile